UK Faith-Driven Business UK: Low-Cost Ideas, Offers & Rates: Offers, Rates & Promotion

 • Establish an online platform for sales and marketing.

-• Attend religious festivals and community events to build awareness.
+• Attend local religious festivals and community events to build awareness.

 • Build trust with customers through transparency and fair pricing.